-Sorting stocks into type and size are just two ways of choosing what to invest in.
+Sorting stocks into type and size are just two ways of choosing between them.
 When investing for your future you might want to look into growth stocks or stocks that pay dividends, and to construct a balanced portfolio you’ll want a balance of defensive and cyclical stocks.

 To get a full overview of your options, check out our different types of stock investments course.
-For now, however, let’s move on to the different ways you can invest in stocks.
+For now, however, let’s move on to the different methods available.